 |

-and shrimp paste and fry a few minutes more.
-In the mean time, soak the
+and fry a few minutes more.
+In the mean time, soak the tamarind in the

-tamarind in the hot chicken stock for 10 minutes, press all fluid out.
-Add the
+hot chicken stock for 10 minutes, press all fluid out.
+Add the stock

-It is also called "Malysian laksa" or "curry laksa".
-This laksa is from the
+It is also called "Malaysian laksa" or "curry laksa".
+This laksa is

-south of Malysia and uses coconut milk, like
+from the south of Malaysia and uses coconut milk, like

 laksa lemak, whereas